Park Soo-hong: Personal life

 Park is a darts fan, having attended and participated in the Phoenix Summer Festival's dartscompetition, held and sponsored by the Korea Darts Association.

 Ahead of the 2018 South Korean local elections and the South Korean by-elections, Park took part in the 613 Vote and Laugh campaign, along with comedians Kang Ho-dong and Shin Dong-yup, encouraging the Korean public to exercise their right to vote.

 On July 28, 2021, Park wrote on his personal Instagram account that he had married his girlfriend (who isn't a celebrity).
 On November 24, 2022, it was confirmed that the official wedding will take place on December 23, 2022.
 On March 18, 2024, Park announced that his wife was pregnant with the couple's first child.
 The couple welcomed their first child, a daughter, on October 13, 2024.

 In early September 2022, Park Soo Hong's older brother was arrested on charges of embezzling an estimated 10 billion KRW (approximately $7.1 million USD) from Park Soo Hong.
 On October 4, 2022 while he was being cross-examined by the prosecution in a related case, his father attacked him both verbally and with several kicks.
 He was transported to the emergency room of a nearby hospital after fainting due to severe stress and shock.

+In October 2023, Park Soo-hong sued his brother-in-law for sending a message containing false facts such as that he lived with a woman during his broadcasting activities.

+In December 2024, the court issued a fine of 12 million won, saying, "The accused is guilty of spreading false information for slanderous purposes."
+Both the prosecution and Lee appealed against the ruling.

+In July 2026, the appeals of both the defendant and the prosecution were dismissed at the appeal trial, and a fine of 12 million won was the same as that of the first trial.